Group Interviews: A Full Guide (Purpose, Tips & Examples)

 There’s no doubt about it: job interviews are incredibly nerve-wracking — but group interviews… well, they’re worse.

-Not only do you have to convince the hiring manager that you’re the perfect man (or woman) for the job and impress them with your skills, knowledge and experience, but you also have to do it in front of a group of other candidates who could be just as good or better than you.
+Not only do you have to convince the hiring manager that you’re the perfect candidate for the job and impress them with your skills, knowledge and experience, but you also have to do it in front of a group of other candidates who could be just as good as (or better than) you.

-The competition is truly on, but by reading – and reflecting on – these 10 group interview tips, you’ll be able to knock the ball right out of the park and avoid interview failure.
+The competition is truly on, but by reading — and reflecting on — the following insights, tips and advice, you’ll be able to knock the ball right out of the park and avoid interview failure.

 1. Prepare yourself